SelimFEUP/Adapted-DRL-for-Multi-step-Traffic-Prediction/README.md

 # Adapted DRL for Multi-step Traffic State Prediction
 This repository presents an Actor-Critic model using an adapted DRL paradigms for multi-step-ahead traffic state prediction model.
+It is accepted in the Applied Soft Computing Journal.
 # Datasets
 Three datasets were used (i) PEMS-BAY (ii) PEMS, and (iii) METR-LA.
 The PEMS datset is uploaded in the data folder.
 Download 'PEMS-BAY.csv' and 'METR-LA.csv' from https://zenodo.org/records/5146275
 # Usage